Andrei Mudrea: Critics

 "(...)
 Remaining lyrical and poetic at the beginning of his creation, A. Mudrea evolves, making the pictures of a profound dramatic character, specific to the times and, at the same time, remaining permanently as an author of spiritual messages, encrypted in the context of images embodied in the vestments of the parable and metaphor.
 The Andrei Mudrea’s works, undoubtedly, represent a true page of the modern art, valid both in the country and abroad."

-Tudor Stǎvilǎ, PhD in arts study, 2013.
+Tudor Stăvilă, PhD in arts study, 2013.